 - Your own written account of the accident, including the conditions on the ground or floor, including water, ice, or snow accumulation; objects obstructing the walkway; or worn out or torn carpet, mats, or flooring

 If you are unable to gather evidence due to your injuries, ask a friend to family members to help you.

 Any injuries you’ve suffered should be treated as soon as possible.
-Even if you don’t believe you are seriously injured, you should seek a medical evaluation as a precaution.
+Even if you don’t believe you are seriously injured, you should seek a medical evaluation as a precaution, regardless if it's for a car accident or slip and fall.
 Some injuries, such as internal bleeding, have very mild symptoms.